TonyTwoStep/septa-live-map/README.md

 # septa-live-map
-Docker container for a webserver that shows the live locations and trip details of all SEPTA buses and trollys.
+Docker container for a Flask webserver that shows the live locations and trip details of all SEPTA buses and trollys updated every few seconds from SEPTA's official API.

 [Check out the live site!](https://septa-live-map.boj4ck.com/)